Umersaeed81/File_Management_Operations/log/File_Management_Operations/File_Management_Operations.md

 In addition to performing basic file operations, it is crucial to monitor and manage disk space effectively.
 Understanding how much free space is available on a disk can help prevent issues related to insufficient storage during file operations or data processing tasks.
 This section introduces a Python function to retrieve the available free space on a specified directory, which is essential for effective file management.

+## Understanding `shutil.disk_usage`

+The `shutil` module in Python provides a high-level interface for file operations, including disk space management.
+The `shutil.disk_usage()` function is particularly useful for retrieving disk usage statistics about a given path.
+It returns a tuple with three values:

+**1. Total:**: The total size of the filesystem in bytes.
+**2. Used:** The total amount of space used by files in bytes.
+**3. Free:** The total amount of free space available in bytes.

+To use `shutil.disk_usage()`, you need to specify a directory path (e.g., `'/'` for the root directory on Unix-based systems or `'C:/'` for the main drive on Windows).
+The function then calculates the disk space statistics for that particular path.

+The values returned by shutil.disk_usage() are in bytes, so to convert them to more human-readable units like gigabytes (GB), you divide by
+1024^3.

 ## 1. Basic Disk Usage Information

 Show how to check the total, used, and free space on the main disk (root directory) of the system.